sunilreddy1257/AlamofireUsingCarthage/README.md

 A. Go to terminal then move to your app folder using CD command
 1. Then create cartfile using "touch cartfile"
 2. open cartfile using "open -a xcode cartfile"
-3. then add, what ever framework you want using "github", now we will add alamofire. 'github "Alamofire/Alamofire"'
+3. then add, what ever framework you want using "github", now we will add alamofire. ' github "Alamofire/Alamofire" '
 4. Then "cartfile update", successfully added to Alamofire framework to your app.

 B. Xcode configurations